 Day 3 Lunch: Leftover Mediterranean Bowl

-Nothing more to do than take your food container with you and enjoy your quick lunch wherever you are!
-Feel free to reheat the bowl sans the fresh veggies in the microwave if you want to.
+Nothing more to do than take your food container with you and enjoy a quick lunch wherever you are!
+Feel free to reheat the bowl sans the fresh veggies in the microwave if you’d like.

 Day 3 Dinner: Green Protein Bowl